-If we receive more than one application with different address details and parents don't agree, parents' carers should provide court documentation to evidence the address that should be used for admission allocation purposes.
-If two application are received, with different addresses, neither will be processed until the address issue is reconciled.
+If a child's permanent residence is disputed, parents' carers should provide court documentation to evidence the address that should be used for admission allocation purposes.
+If two applications are received, with different addresses, neither will be processed until the address issue is reconciled.

-If two different applications are received for the same child from the same address but contain different preferences, parents/carers will be invited to submit a joint application or provide court documentation to evidence the preferences that should be used for the admission process.
+If the local authority receives two different normal admission round applications for the same child from the same address but contain different preferences, parents/carers will be invited to submit a joint application or provide court documentation to evidence the preferences that should be used for the admission process.
 Until the preference issue is reconciled neither application will be processed.

-If duplicate applications are made to different LAs for the same child, those LAs will liaise and share information.
-The child's home LA will determine if the application will be processed.
-For the transfer application rounds, if the initial differing applications (one or both) were received "on-time", an amended joint application will also be considered "on-time" if received before the "late deadline".
+For the the normal Reception admission round, if the initial differing applications (one or both) were received "on-time", an amended joint application will also be considered "on-time" if received before 2nd February 2026 (the "late deadline").
 If the amended joint application is received after the late date, it will be treated as "late".
-The final late deadline for the 2025/26 transfer application process is 3 March 2025 for primary, junior and middle applications.
-If these dates change, amendments will be published on the HCC admissions web pages at the start of the 2025/26 application process in September 2024.
+If this date changes, an amendment will be published on the HCC admissions web pages at the start of the 2026/27 application process in September 2025.